Last Updated on July 18, 2024 by Veronica Sparks

-Got some unexpected space in your vegetable garden?
-Sometimes this happens due to failed crops, early harvested plants, or other events that were unforeseen.
+Got some unexpected space in your vegetable garden mid-summer?
+Sometimes this happens due to failed crops, early harvested plants, or other unforeseen circumstances in your garden.
 When you’re growing food, though, you want to maximize the space in your garden, but you don’t want to plant too late and have your vegetable plants die by the first frost.
 That’s why we’re going to discuss what to plant in July so you can have a successful fall harvest.

 Consider Time to Harvest and Heat Tolerance